-For a clinic running at top-speed, it’s not always easy to focus on what patients are feeling when they come to you for care.
-But each of you has been on the other side of the stethoscope.
-When you or someone in your family is suddenly injured on ill, remember how you would you want to be treated.
-Your clinicians may see ten to twenty patients a day with the same ailment or injury, but it is likely the first time your patient has ever gone through the experience.
+But we want you to imagine if you were on the other side of the situation.
+What if you were the one suddenly injured or ill?
+How would you want to be treated?
+You as a clinic may see ten to twenty patients a day with the same ailment or injury, but it likely is the very first time the patient has ever gone through the experience.

 Here are a few ways to put yourself in your patients’ shoes and add empathy to your patients’ experience:

-Unlike primary care physicians, urgent care staff are generally unknown.
-Adding pictures, bios, or videos on your website helps patients prepare for who they’ll meet.
+3. Put Staff Bios on Your Website – Unlike PCPs, urgent care staff are generally unknown.
+Putting pictures, bios, or videos on your website help patients prepare for who they’ll meet.

-Outline what to expect – Not knowing is scary.
+4. Outline What to Expect – Not knowing is scary.
 Clearly outline the visit step-by-step and the follow-up process so patients know what’s coming.

-Some patients just need to talk.
-Lending your ear and giving direct eye contact builds patient trust.
+5. Take Time to Listen – Some patients just need to talk.
+Lending your ear and giving direct eye contact builds patient-doctor trust.

-Show vulnerability.
-Nothing helps build trust and rapport with a patient trust faster than saying that you know how it feels.
+6. Relate Personal Experiences – Show vulnerability.
+Nothing connects faster than saying that you know how it feels.

-How empathetic is your urgent care center?
-We know the above recommendations are just a few ways of improving the patient experience.
+How empathetic is your urgent care clinic?
+We know the above ideas are just scratching the surface of meeting the needs of the patient experience.
 Providing a consistent quality of patient treatment and care at your urgent clinic requires a long-term commitment by every single staff member—from providers to front-desk personnel.

 You never know when a certain statement or action makes the difference to a patient giving your urgent care clinic a good or bad review.
 Accidents and urgent care situations are unpredictable for your patients.
 But showing empathy is a consistent standard of care that will make your clinic the top choice for patients in your community—both those who directly seek you out and those who are referred to you.